-When you are a beginner to crochet, you'll often hear people reference that they have been "frogging" their crochet work, and you will probably have no idea at all what this odd term means.
+Have you ever heard someone say that they are frogging their crochet work?
+As a beginner, you will naturally wonder what this odd term means.
 It isn't an official crochet term that you will find written into crochet patterns.
-However, it's common parlance among people who crochet (and is also used regularly in knitting and cross-stitching too).
+But it is common parlance among people who crochet (and is also used regularly in knitting and cross-stitching).
 If you join the online crochet community, you will almost definitely see blogs and social media posts about frogging crochet.
-So what is it?

-So, frogging in crochet refers to the act of ripping back stitches that you have already crocheted.
+Frogging in crochet refers to the act of ripping out stitches that you have already crocheted.
 One of the biggest differences between knitting and crochet is that it's easy really easy to frog crochet, allowing you to go back to where a mistake is and quickly fix it.
 In contrast, the structure of knit fabric makes it a more difficult craft to frog.

 Why Do You Frog Crochet?